VD Savarkar filed mercy pleas on Mahatma Gandhi’s suggestion, claims Rajnath Singh

 Savarkar had inspired people to break the shackles of slavery, Singh said.
 “His views and work on the practice of untouchability had inspired BR Ambedkar,” he claimed.

 However, Singh said that Savarkar’s contribution in cultural unity of the country had been ignored.
-The defence minister recounted that in 2003, political parties had boycotted an event to install a picture of Savarkar in Parliament.
+The defence minister recounted that in 2003, political parties had boycotted an event held to install a picture of Savarkar in Parliament.

 “Similarly, a plaque was installed in his name in Andaman and Nicobar jail but when the next government came to power, it was removed,” Singh said.